sproutcore/guides/source/using_handlebars.md

-h2.
-Using Handlebars
+## Using Handlebars

 This guide covers displaying content in the browser using Handlebars templates and SC.View.
 After reading this guide, you will be able to:

  * Describe the markup of your application using Handlebars-flavored HTML.
  * Have your HTML update automatically when your data model changes.

 endprologue.

-h3.
-Handlebars
+### Handlebars

-SproutCore comes bundled with "Handlebars":http://handlebars.strobeapp.com, a semantic templating language.
+SproutCore comes bundled with [Handlebars](http://handlebars.strobeapp.com), a semantic templating language.
 These templates look like regular HTML, with embedded handlebars expressions.

 You should store your Handlebars templates inside your application's HTML file.
 At runtime, SproutCore will compile these templates so they are available for you to use in your views.

-To immediately insert a template into your document, place it inside a +<script>+ tag within your +<body>+ tag:
+To immediately insert a template into your document, place it inside a `<script>` tag within your `<body>` tag:

 <html>
   <body>